 Many businesses faced with disasters never open again.
-There are many types of disasters, from big (think hurricanes) to small (minor fire or flood.)
+There are many types of disasters, from big (think hurricanes) to small (minor fire.)
 But even the less severe disasters come with a deluge of difficulties and problems for a business owner, even if they do have business insurance.
 It’s important to make sure that you have a plan to cope with a disaster so that your business can survive.
 Preparation is essential.
 To help you get ready for a disaster, we’ve got a few tips for planning.

 1. Figure out what your risks are.